Petit Vignemale

 The Petit Vignemale is a summit in the French Pyrenees in the massif du Vignemale.
-Access is possible either by the Gaube valley (beyond Cauterêts), or la vallée d'Ossoue.
+Access is possible either by the Gaube valley (beyond Cauterets), or la vallée d'Ossoue.

 Toponymy

 Vignemale is a tautological compound of two pre-Indo-European vin and mal both meaning « mountain ».

 Geography

 Le Petit Vignemale is located in the Hautes-Pyrénées department, near Cauterets and Gavarnie arrondissement of Argelès-Gazost in the Pyrenees National Park.

 Geology

 The summit is composed of sediment masses from the early Devonian period.

 Climbing

 The first ascent was made in August 1798 by La Baumelle.